All about New Zealand business visas

 - You are an aspiring, self-made kind, who had your share of running a tight ship while gaining expertise in running an enterprise and making your venture prosperous.

-- You have accumulated some investment which you intend to put to good use.
+- Last but not least, you have accumulated some investment which you intend to put to good use.

-If this sounds like you, you may well consider a business visa.
+If they do sound like you, you may well consider a business visa.

 An ideal place – 6 statistical reasons to run a business in New Zealand

 New Zealand is a country which is second to none in terms of the ease of starting and developing a business.
 It is friendly both to large corporations and small business.
 In fact, the New Zealand government exercises care and support of the latter, as the core of the country’s economy.

 - In 2019 it was voted 1st economy out of 190 in this category (according to IFC World Bank – Doing Business Report 2020)